A Guide To The Methods, Benefits & Problems of The Interpretation of Data

 2) Mobile Data.
 Related to the notion of “connected and blended data” is that of mobile data.
 In today’s digital world, employees are spending less time at their desks and simultaneously increasing production.
 This is made possible by the fact that mobile solutions for analytical tools are no longer standalone.
 Today, mobile analysis applications seamlessly integrate with everyday business tools.
 In turn, both quantitative and qualitative data are now available on-demand where they’re needed, when they’re needed, and how they’re needed via interactive online dashboards.

 3) Visualization.
-Data dashboards are merging the data gap between qualitative and quantitative methods of interpretation of data, through the science of visualization.
+Data dashboards are merging the data gap between qualitative and quantitative data interpretation methods, through the science of visualization.
 Dashboard solutions come “out of the box” well-equipped to create easy-to-understand data demonstrations.
 Modern online data visualization tools provide a variety of color and filter patterns, encourage user interaction, and are engineered to help enhance future trend predictability.
 All of these visual characteristics make for an easy transition among data methods – you only need to find the right types of data visualization to tell your data story the best way possible.

 To give you an idea of how a market research dashboard fulfills the need of bridging quantitative and qualitative analysis and helps in understanding how to interpret data in research thanks to visualization, have a look at the following one.
 It brings together both qualitative and quantitative data knowledgeably analyzed and visualizes it in a meaningful way that everyone can understand, thus empowering any viewer to interpret it: